jaivalos-dev/jaivalos-dev/README.md

 ### Hi there 👋

-I am really glad to be part of this community.
-I would like to start my career as a software developer 💻.
+I'm excited to be part of this amazing community!
+I'm currently working towards starting my career as an *Automation Testing Developer* 🤖.

-I am currently studying in the seventh semester of *System Engineering at Mariano Galvez University*.
-Hopefully, I will graduate by 2026 👨‍🎓.
+I'm in my ninth semester of *Systems Engineering at Mariano Gálvez University* and expect to graduate in **2026** 👨‍🎓.

-I am currently working on learning *Python with Django*.
-The developer at my workplace uses Django to code all the applications that the company needs.
-We are really good friends, that's why I have become involved with that technology.
-It is really easy to start making projects and applications with Django.
-Additionally, I am working on a project with Django and React for college; it is about a restaurant ordering platform, which could be my biggest project.

-Now, I am starting a course at San Carlos University.
-The course is about AWS.
-It's amazing what is possible with the cloud. 🎈

-I am able to collaborate on any project!
+I currently work at *Banco Industrial* in Guatemala City, where the Automation Testing team uses Selenium.
+I am actively learning this technology so I can join the team in the coming months.

+Feel free to reach out—I'm always open to collaborating on interesting projects!

 ***See you soon*** 😎